robmuh/robmuh.github.com/_posts/2014-12-04-browse-vs-books.markdown

 local bookstore.
 We had to read the source code and make friends with other developers on the Internet.

-# What about those first starting?
+# What About Those First Starting?

 When dealing with technical topics doing always wins over reading.
 Reading is nice while consuming your favorite beverage or meal, but